 Engineers are the workmen of the battlefield.
 Their tasks are extensive and diverse, and include combatant tasks.
 Engineers mould the operating environment so that it is to the advantage of their own troops and limit the effects of the enemy and the prevailing circumstances.
 The engineer branch trains conscripts into engineers, explosive ordnance disposal (EOD) experts and CBRNe specialists.
 Some of the engineers are trained to work as mechanics and drivers of various machinery and into special equipment operators.
-In the Army, training is provided by the Jaeger Brigade, Kainuu Brigade, Pori Brigade, Armoured Brigade, Karelia Brigade, Guards Jaeger Regiment, Reserve Officer School and, in the Navy, Nyland Brigade.
+Engineers are trained by the Army in the Jaeger Brigade, Kainuu Brigade, Pori Brigade, Armoured Brigade, Karelia Brigade, the Guard Jaeger Regiment, the Reserve Officer School and by the Navy in Nyland Brigade.

 The task of engineers is to slow the movement of the enemy by laying mines and by destroying roads and bridges crucial for the operations of the enemy.
 To aid the movement of friendly troops, engineers clear explosives, mines and obstacles, maintain the roads in good condition and, when needed, build bridges and roads suitable for field conditions.
 Pontoon and bridge equipment can also be used to cross waterways.
 Those who are trained for Explosive Ordnance Disposal (EOD) become specialised in clearing demanding target areas.
-The majority of the rank and file and leaders trained to be engineers take the Defence Forces blaster's test.
+Most rank and file and leaders that train to become engineers complete the Defence Forces blaster's certificate.

 CBRNe is part of the engineer activities.
 The objective of CBRNe training is to provide combatants with readiness to survive within the sphere of influence of chemical, biological, nuclear and incendiary weapons.
 Training includes CBRNe surveillance and reconnaissance, protection and decontamination as well as rescue activities.
 Rescue training includes a fire fighting and rescue course, which earns participants a certificate equivalent to that of the Finnish National Rescue Association's course.
 In addition, training is also given in smoke diving and first aid skills.
-CBRNe training is of use also in the civilian sector, in fire fighting and rescue duties.
-If you are willing to serve in CBRNe duties you should make this known at the call-up.
+CBRNe training is of use also in the civilian sector, in firefighting and rescue duties.
+If you are willing to serve in CBRNe duties, you should make this known at the call-up.
 Conscripts to be trained in the CBRNe troops and persons going on crisis management missions are trained in the Pori Brigade.

-- > Engineer training units:
+- Engineer training units:

 - Karelia Brigade in Kouvola

 - Kainuu Brigade in Kajaani

 - Pori Brigade in Säkylä

 - Armoured Brigade in Hattula

 - Nyland Brigade, Raasepori (Navy)

 - Army Academy in Hamina

 - Jaeger Brigade in Sodankylä

 - Guard Jaeger Regiment in Helsinki

-A pontoon bridge in use built by engineers.
+A pontoon bridge built by engineers in use.